dotnet/diagnostics/documentation/dotnet-trace-instructions.md

   -p, --process-id <pid>
     The process to collect the trace from

+  -n, --name <name>
+    The name of the process to collect the trace from.

   -o, --output <trace-file-path>
     The output path for the collected trace data.
 If not specified it defaults to 'trace.nettrace'